-Do you have your sales team aligned with this plan.
-The whole team (marketing and sales) clearly understands what a qualified sales prospect is and how to make a first contact?
+Do you have your sales team aligned with this plan?
+The whole team (marketing and sales) clearly understands what a qualified sales prospect is and how to make the first contact?

 Does your sales team understand the value of the information that marketing gives them about the prospect and how to use it in the closing process?

 Did you design a service level agreement?
 In other words, when the sales team receives a qualified prospect, they have defined response times to attend to that contact.